 Danone North America took an overly manual process, added artificial intelligence, and now gets close to 100% accuracy.

 Cash collection during the pandemic has been a big issue for corporates, with many facing uncertainty and lower cash flows.
 That’s why cash forecasting, and one of its main components, receivables calculations, have become more important than ever.
 And it’s also why more companies are turning to automation and artificial intelligence (AI) to improve the accuracy of those forecasts.

-- For instance, one transaction can have more than 60 invoice and customer-level variables to contend with, like invoice dates, customer-specific days payable, and invoice amounts among others.
-Accounting for all these in a spreadsheet would be nearly impossible or at least take a very long time.
+For instance, one transaction could have more than 60 invoice and customer-level variables to contend with, like invoice dates, customer-specific days payable, and invoice amounts among others.
+Accounting for all these in a spreadsheet would have been nearly impossible or at least taken a very long time.

-- This meant it was able to take those 60-plus variables, correlate them to reduce that number to about 30, and create more than a dozen algorithms to come up with a predictable payment date.
-This can then be uploaded into the company’s automated cash forecasting tool.
+This meant it was able to take those 60-plus variables, correlate them to reduce that number to about 30, and create more than a dozen algorithms to come up with a predictable payment date.
+This could then be uploaded into the company’s automated cash forecasting tool.

-- With the automation, Danone has more time to work on the algorithms and tweak them when necessary.
+With the automation, Danone had more time to work on the algorithms and tweak them when necessary.
 And to work with the collections team in its dealings with customers.
-The automation also allows the company to do monthly forecasts instead of just twice a year.
+The automation also allowed the company to do monthly forecasts instead of just twice a year.

 Automate cash forecasting and cash management with our AI-powered Treasury suite and experience enhanced end-to-end cash flow visibilityTalk to our experts